WL152/forms/README.md

-While doing this project, I have learned how to build, run and deploy to cloud :EMOJICODE:
+While doing this project, I have learned how to build, run and deploy to cloud 😀